 Repetition and layering play a central role in her sculptures, mirroring natural forms found in the plant and animal worlds.
 Many of her soft sculptures experiment with scale and can be read openly: perhaps as enlarged microscopic forms, plants or giant alien creatures.
 Their scale creates an immersive effect on the viewer, who can relate to the sculptures as similar-sized living beings.
 The recurrent forms and vibrant tones are evocative of many elements seen in nature, such as biodiversity, symbiosis and mutation.
 The works suggest that these diverse aspects of the natural world could inspire humans to collaborate more harmoniously and create more flexible divides.

-Patel draws on the ritualistic practices and cultural traditions that have long influenced her.
-While her sculptures are celebratory of Hindu culture, they are also a way to address her own relationship with her upbringing.
+Saroj draws on the ritualistic practices and cultural traditions that have long influenced her.
+While her sculptures are celebratory of Indian culture, they are also a way to address her own relationship with her upbringing.
 Growing up in the UK she always felt a tussle between two conflicting ways of life and has found herself struggling to fit all expectations.
 As a woman in particular, she experienced the pressure of trying to embody two starkly different gender expectations.
-She pushed hard against assumptions that she should marry within her culture, start a family, and pursue a career that was traditionally seen as successful: doctor, lawyer or pharmacist.
+She pushed hard against assumptions from her wider community that she should marry within her culture, start a family, and pursue a career that was traditionally seen as successful: doctor, lawyer or pharmacist.
 Conversely, her immediate family encouraged her to be independent, taking an open-minded approach to her choices and direction in life.
 This example has fuelled Saroj’s inquisitive and candid approach to her artistic practice.